Conceptual blending: Philosophical status of the theory

 In his book The Literary Mind, conceptual blending theorist Mark Turner states that Conceptual blending is a fundamental instrument of the everyday mind, used in our basic construal of all our realities, from the social to the scientific.

-Insights obtained from conceptual blends constitute the products of creative thinking, however conceptual blending theory is not itself a complete theory of creativity, inasmuch as it does not illuminate the issue of where the inputs to a blend originate.
-In other words, conceptual blending provides a terminology for describing creative products, but has little to say on the matter of inspiration.
+Insights obtained from conceptual blends represent the products of creative thinking.
+However conceptual blending theory is not a complete account of creativity, since it does not address the question of where the inputs to a blend originate.
+In other words, while conceptual blending provides a useful terminology for describing creative products, it offers little explanation for the source of inspiration.

 Network model

 Characteristics of blending

 As described by Fauconnier and Turner, mental spaces are small conceptual containers used to structure processes behind human reasoning and communication.
 They are constantly created as people think and talk to serve a specific purpose depending on the context.
-The basic form of integration network consists of at least four separate and interconnected spaces which can be modified at any moment as a discourse progresses.
-Fauconnier and Turner also suggest that mental spaces are generated in working memory and are connected to the knowledge stored in long-term memory.
-Elements present in mental spaces are said to resemble the activation of corresponding groups of neurons.
+The basic structure of an integration network consists of at least four distinct, interconnected spaces, which can be modified at any point as a discourse unfolds.
+Fauconnier and Turner also propose that mental spaces are generated in working memory and linked to knowledge stored in long-term memory.
+The elements within these mental spaces are thought to correspond to the activation of specific groups of neurons.